-Beyond the simple sound bites like “Having a kid is expensive!” or “Marriage is grand, but divorce is fifty grand!” we would like to share with you our perspective on them so that you can be a well educated and informed person in these regards.
+Beyond the superficial sound bites like "Having a kid is expensive!" or "Marriage is grand, but divorce is fifty grand!" we would like to share our perspective on them so that you can be a well-educated and informed person in this regard.

 Getting married and starting a family

-You may be surprised to click on our blog today only to find that the family law attorneys are going to discuss marriage and not divorce.
-Making the decision with your partner to get married, or to live together as a couple and then to have children requires that you be well informed of the issues that are associated with each of those decisions.
-The majority of people don’t have a lot of wiggle room in their budget to make bad decisions in relation to these subjects.
+You may be surprised to click on our blog today only to find that family law attorneys discuss marriage, not divorce.
+Deciding with your partner to get married or live together as a couple and then have children requires that you be well informed of the issues associated with each of those decisions.
+The majority of people don't have a lot of wiggle room in their budget to make bad decisions concerning these subjects.

-Especially if you have been divorced before, getting married again means that it is absolutely necessary that you be involved in the decision making with your spouse to be in regard to financial decisions.
-If you did not learn this from your divorce, the decisions that your spouse makes in regard to finances affects you in a very real sense.
+Especially if you have been divorced before, getting married again means that you must be involved in the decision-making with your spouse regarding financial decisions.
+If you did not learn this from your divorce, your spouse's decisions regarding finances would affect you in an authentic sense.

-Remember that when you get married, most of the property and income that you and your spouse acquire during your marriage will be considered community property.
-The property that you came out of your first marriage with, or that you owned before you were ever married is your separate property.
+Remember that most of the property and income you and your spouse acquire during your marriage will be considered community property when you get married.
+The property you came out of your first marriage with or owned before you were ever married is your separate property.
 The same can be said of the property owned by your spouse to be.

-If you came out of your first marriage with debts that you did not specifically take out it may be a good idea to speak to your spouse to be regarding your family’s ideas and thoughts on debt.
+If you came out of your first marriage with debts that you did not specifically take out, it might be a good idea to speak to your spouse regarding your family's opinions and thoughts on debt.
 What debts need to be paid off?

 Would you all be utilizing debt in the future?
-The toughest part of paying debt continually is that you are not able to utilize that money to build wealth for the future.
+The most challenging part of paying debt continually is that you cannot use that money to build wealth for the future.
 Being bitten by the debt bug may be enough to swear you off the subject altogether.
 Communicate this to your fiancé and see where the discussion takes you.

-Once you get married again, the ownership associated with yours and your spouse’s property changes.
-If you are interested in keeping as your separate property an item that would otherwise be considered to be community property, your best bet is to draft a premarital agreement with your spouse prior to getting married.
-This is a legally binding document that designates that certain property as either community or separate.
+Once you get married again, the ownership associated with your and your spouse's property changes; if you are interested in keeping as your separate property an item that would otherwise be considered to be community property, your best bet is to draft a premarital agreement with your spouse before getting married.
+This legally binding document designates that particular property as either community or separate.

-For instance, if there is a debt that you incurred in your first marriage that you and your fiancé agree should be yours separate and not subject to division in your divorce then you can isolate that debt as your separate property in the premarital agreement.
+For instance, if you incurred a debt you incurred in your first marriage that you and your fiancé agree should be separate and not subject to division in your divorce, then you can isolate that debt as your individual property in the premarital agreement.

-It may not be romantic and m, in fact, it may be extremely difficult to discuss, but you may want to ask your fiancé to pull their credit report and you can do the same.
-Take a look to verify all your accounts are correct and to verify any balances with creditors.
-Now is a better time to find this information out than after you each have said, “I do”.
-Plan ahead instead of trying to go back in time to erase a prior mistake.
+It may not be romantic m it may be challenging to discuss, but you may want to ask your fiancé to pull their credit report, and you can do the same.
+Take a look to verify all your accounts are correct and to confirm any balances with creditors.
+Now is a better time to find this information out than after you have said, "I do."
+Plan instead of going back in time to erase a prior mistake.

 Financial issues related to children

-If you don’t have children currently but are considering starting a family, you should be aware that time and money before the rarest but also the most important of commodities once you bring a little life into this world.
+If you don't have children currently but are considering starting a family, you should be aware that time and money before the rarest and the most important of commodities once you bring a little life into this world.
 It will seem like you can never have enough of either.

-It is important to keep in mind that when you decide to have a child that either you or your spouse may need to cut back your hours worked or even change jobs entirely.
-Again, ensure that you and your spouse talk about these issues in advance of having a child so that there are no problems once your little one is born.
+It is essential to keep in mind that when you decide to have a child, you or your spouse may need to cut back your hours worked or even change jobs entirely.
+Again, ensure that you and your spouse talk about these issues before having a child so that there are no problems once your little one is born.
 Arguments and conflict in an already high-stress environment can lead to a breakdown of your marriage.

 Above all else, you should be focusing your attention on your child, not on ancillary issues that could have been resolved well in advance of your child being born.

-As crude, crass or unfair as it seems that is an inescapable truth from my experience.
-Whether it is dividing up the property, income or retirement savings there is a myriad of financial implications that are connected to your divorce.
+As crude, crass, or unfair as it seems, that is an inescapable truth from my experience.
+Whether it is dividing up the property, income, or retirement savings, there are many financial implications connected to your divorce.

-Retirement income that is accrued during your marriage is considered to be community property in Texas and is therefore subject to division.
+Retirement income accrued during your marriage is considered community property in Texas and is therefore subject to division.
 There are specific requirements for dividing many retirement plans that your attorney can discuss with you.
 You will need to learn what retirement plans you and your spouse have under your names and the requirements of each plan to divide them upon divorce.

-Additionally, if you and your spouse were married for more than ten years you can apply to receive social security benefits based on your ex-spouse’s work record as long as you are single when you apply.
-So long as your ex-spouse is alive you can collect half of the benefits that he or she is entitled to.
-You are able to receive benefits based on your or your ex-spouse’s work history- but not both.
+Additionally, if you and your spouse were married for more than ten years, you can apply to receive social security benefits based on your ex-spouse's work record as long as you are single when you use.
+So long as your ex-spouse is alive, you can collect half of the benefits they are entitled to.
+You can receive benefits based on your or your ex-spouse's work history- but not both.

-Stay tuned with us tomorrow and we will complete our discussion on family law issues and their potential impact on your life from a financial perspective.
-If you have any questions after reading our blog today please contact the Law Office of Bryan Fagan, PLLC for a free of charge consultation.
+Stay tuned with us tomorrow, and we will complete our discussion on family law issues and their potential impact on your life from a financial perspective.
+After reading our blog today, please contact the Law Office of Bryan Fagan, PLLC, for a free-of-charge consultation if you have any questions.
 Our licensed family law attorneys can meet with you to answer questions and discuss your specific circumstances.